jtlicardo/bpmn-assistant/README.md

 ## Limitations

-* The application currently only supports a subset of BPMN elements.
 * The AI assistant does not "see" manual edits made to the diagram.
 It always responds based on its last generated version.
 Keep this in mind when interacting with the assistant after making manual changes.
-* Pools and lanes are not supported.
+* Pools and lanes are not and will not be supported.

 ## Future improvements